FernleafSystems/Shield-Security-for-WordPress/readme.txt

 Requires PHP: 7.0
 Recommended PHP: 7.4
 Tested up to: 5.7
-Stable tag: 10.2.6
+Stable tag: 11.0.0
 Security against hackers and brute force bots with firewall, login security hiding and hardening, Antispam, Audit Trail, Live Traffic, and much more...

 == Description ==

-Shield Security helps you add expert security to all your WordPress sites, without being a security expert.
+Add expert security to all your WordPress sites with Shield Security, without being a security expert.

 #### Get the highest rated 5* Security Plugin for WordPress

 Per download, Shield Security [has the highest 5* rating](https://shsec.io/jl) in the WordPress plugin repository.

-## Your Security Goal Is Freedom From Hackers
+## Your Goal: Security Is Peace Of Mind and Freedom From Hackers

 To be free from hackers, your WordPress Security need to be smarter, adaptive and uncomplicated.